-Louis McNeice says, “when we step over the border between this sign (Leo) and the next we perhaps hear a typewriter, or a vacuum cleaner, a secretarial voice drily reading the minutes, a whispered aside of criticism.
+Louis McNeice says, “when we step over the border between this sign (Leo) and the next – we perhaps hear a typewriter, or a vacuum cleaner, a secretarial voice drily reading the minutes, a whispered aside of criticism.
 We have entered the territory where everything must be “just so” – floors must be swept, files must be kept, I’s must be dotted and t’s crossed, beds (in all senses) must be properly made.”
 We all know the stereotypical image of a Virgoan, and in the chapter that begins Virgo in Astrology For Lovers it states: “He may live with a mess on the living room carpet, but you can bet he is cleaning up his psyche.”

 The servant is associated with Virgo and the need to serve others, humanity without thought of the self.
-The personality can sometimes be more shy and reserved, but what tends to fill up the spirit is the development of some expertise, technical knowledge, and competency in a specialized area.
-Also, the Virgoan craves to be good at something that will serve others in some way, and this is how their greatest self-fulfillment is found.
+The Virgoan personality can sometimes be more shy and reserved, but what tends to fill up the spirit is the development of some expertise, technical knowledge, and competency in a specialized area.
+Also, the type craves to be good at something that will serve others in some way, and this is how their greatest self-fulfillment is found.
 A Virgo must find the right work and seek out their area of inventiveness, ingenuity, and skill-set.
-Sometimes, the negative, shadowy side of Virgo and their nit-picking, carping and criticizing nature is only due to them feeling underutilized.
+Sometimes, the negative, shadowy side of Virgo and their nit-picking, carping and criticizing nature is only due to their energy feeling underutilized.

 Virgo – Area of Knowledge